Contents

 The system should be able to handle different types of purchase orders, i.e., standard and blanket purchase orders.

-In most cases, a vendor would need to have a purchase order unless you are ordering directly on the vendor’s website.
+A vendor must have a purchase order in most cases unless you are ordering directly on the vendor’s website.

-The purchase order generation process eliminates the need to manually create the purchase order and dispatch it to the vendor.
+The purchase order generation process eliminates the need to create and dispatch the purchase order to the vendor manually.

-You need to select the appropriate purchase order template, and then the system does the rest.
+You must select the appropriate purchase order template, and then the system does the rest.

-The purchase order can be sent by email or electronically using EDI(Electronic Data Interchange) standards.
+The purchase order can be emailed or electronically via EDI(Electronic Data Interchange) standards.
 It depends upon vendor capabilities on whether they can receive an electronic purchase order.

 Here is an example of an electronic purchase order document: